MalakMelhem/ProjectRubric/README.md

 This project is a simple blog website with a responsive design that includes:
 - Homepage (`index.html`)
+- About me Page (`about-me.html`)
 - Blog Post Page (`blog-post.html`)

 ## General Structure of the Webpages
 ### Blog Homepage
 - Header
 - Navbar
+- Author information
 - Blog Post Card
-- Card with Image, and Links
+- Card with Figure,Image,Figcaption and Links
+- Button view more
+- Footer
+### About me Page
+- Header
+- About me main text
+- Aside main image
 - Footer
 ### Blog Post Page
 - Header